If you look at the safety razors in the market today, what do you notice?

 Over time it can chip and fade due to the hot and humid environment in the bathroom – if you like to shave after a hot shower.

 Chrome-plated razors are so popular because it’s not very expensive due to lower manufacturing costs.

 You can get yourself a decent DE razor between $20 and $40.
 If you’re really cheap, you can get one for less than $20.

 This is how the Feather is different from other brands, and it is what makes it very expensive.

 Instead of regular metal and coating it with chrome, Feather uses stainless steel to make it pretty much immune to any rust or corrosion.

-And instead of using polished shiny stainless steel, this three piece safety razor sports a nice matte finish which isn’t flashy but elegant to look at – perhaps one of the best looking DE razors you’ll ever see in the market.
+And instead of using polished shiny stainless steel, this three-piece safety razor sports a beautiful matte finish which isn’t flashy but elegant to look at – perhaps one of the best looking DE razors you’ll ever see in the market.

 First, let’s look at the features:

 - One of the first safety razors in the market that uses stainless steel